Cyberattack statistics 2025

 While the tech industry was experiencing some massive layoffs, cybersecurity was growing.
 In the U.S. alone, there are currently 750,000 unfilled positions in the cybersecurity sector and a global shortage of more than 4 million!

 Cyber liability insurance has grown exponentially in recent years as more businesses invest in policies to protect themselves from the growing risk of a cyberattack.
 That said, with the increased risk comes higher premiums.
-Cyber policy premiums rose by 11% in the first quarter of 2023 and 28% in the final quarter of 2022, and they are expected to continue to rise.
+Cyber policy premiums rose by 11% in the first quarter of 2023 and 28% in the final quarter of 2022; many experts expect the number of incidents to continue to rise.

 Information security spending

-Statista Market Report’s information security spending reached $176 billion in 2023 and is expected to surpass $200 billion in 2024.
-By 2030, this spending is expected to be more than $300 billion, triple the amount spent in 2017.
+Statista Market Report’s information security spending reached $176 billion in 2023 and continued to rise through 2024.
+By 2030, this spending will likely be more than $300 billion, triple the amount spent in 2017.

 Global security spending